You have energy questions; here’s where to find answers: ask the Energy Coach!

 Whether it’s renewable electricity or fuels, for home or business, you’ll find useful information, in our archive of Co-op Currents articles, and other reference materials.

-Visit the PowerShift website for information and to sign up, or contact the energycoach: energycoach@wec.coop
+Visit the PowerShift website for information or contact the energycoach: energycoach@wec.coop

 This button takes you to the Rewiring America calculator site on Efficiency Vermont's website.